-- 1. Does screening asymptomatic adults age 40 years and older for COPD with prebronchodilator screening spirometry improve health-related quality of life or reduce morbidity or mortality? - a.
-Does the effect of screening among asymptomatic adults vary across strategy (i.e., selective subgroups [age, presence of certain comorbidities, sex, race/ethnicity, smoking history, or others] vs. general population)? - 2.
-Can high-risk asymptomatic adults who are more likely to test positive on screening for COPD be reliably identified using prescreening questionnaires? - 3.
-What is the test performance of screening pulmonary function tests (e.g., pre-bronchodilator screening spirometry, peak flow meter) in predicting diagnosis of COPD based on confirmation using post-bronchodilator spirometry to identify fixed airflow obstruction in asymptomatic adults? - 4.
-What are the adverse effects of screening for COPD using prescreening questionnaires or screening pulmonary function tests? - 5.
+- 1. Does screening for COPD with prebronchodilator screening spirometry in asymptomatic adults age 40 years and older improve HrQOL or reduce morbidity or mortality? - a.
+Does the effect of screening among asymptomatic adults vary across strategy (i.e., selective subgroups [age, presence of certain comorbid conditions, sex, race/ethnicity, smoking history, or others] vs. general population)? - 2.
+Do prescreening questionnaires reliably identify high-risk asymptomatic adults who are more likely to test positive on screening for COPD? - 3.
+What is the test performance of screening pulmonary function tests (e.g., prebronchodilator screening spirometry, peak flow [PEF] meter) in predicting diagnosis of COPD in asymptomatic adults, based on confirmation with postbronchodilator spirometry to identify fixed airflow obstruction? - 4.
+What are the adverse effects of screening for COPD with prescreening questionnaires or screening pulmonary function tests? - 5.
 Does identifying asymptomatic adults with fixed airflow obstruction through screening improve the delivery and uptake of targeted preventive services? - a.
 Does screening for COPD increase smoking cessation rates among asymptomatic adults compared to usual care? - b.
 Does screening for COPD increase relevant immunization rates among asymptomatic adults compared to usual care? - 6.
 What are the adverse effects of COPD screening, including the impact of targeted preventive services in this population (e.g., false reassurance for screen-negative smokers)?

-- 7. Does treatment for asymptomatic adults identified with mild-to-moderate COPD through screening improve health-related quality of life or reduce morbidity or mortality? - 8.
-What are the adverse effects of COPD treatments in this population?
+- 7. Does treatment of asymptomatic adults identified with mild to moderate COPD through screening improve HrQOL or reduce morbidity or mortality? - 8.
+What are the adverse effects of COPD treatment in this population?